-The duration of individual suspensions will be as short as possible; however, the Head Teacher/Head of Education is legally allowed to suspension a pupil for up to 45 days within an academic year (s52 Education Act 2002).
+The duration of individual suspensions will be as short as possible; however, the Teacher in Charge/Head of Education is legally allowed to suspension a pupil for up to 45 days within an academic year (s52 Education Act 2002).
 For all suspension lasting longer than one day, work will be set and sent home for completion.